Marine Way Bridge

-The Marine Way Bridge is cable-stayed in Southport, England.
+The Marine Way Bridge is a cable-stayed bridge in Southport, England.

-The bridge was designed by Babtie (now part of Jacobs) with architect Nicol Russell Studios and was built by Balfour Beatty to replace a cast iron bridge that closed in 1990.
+The bridge was designed by Babtie (now part of Jacobs) with architect Nicol Russell Studios and was built by Balfour Beatty to replace a cast-iron bridge that closed in 1990.
 With a main span of 80 m and a total length of 150 m, it opened for traffic on 17 May 2004.

-It was officially opened by Prince Edward, Earl of Wessex and Sophie, Countess of Wessex on 19 July 2004.
+It was officially opened by Prince Edward, Earl of Wessex, and Sophie, Countess of Wessex, on 19 July 2004.